MIT-SPARK/Kimera-Semantics/README.md

 # Install dependencies from rosinstall file using wstool
 wstool init # Use unless wstool is already initialized

+# Optionally add Kimera-Semantics to the rosinstall file
+# wstool scrape

 # For ssh:
 wstool merge Kimera-Semantics/install/kimera_semantics_ssh.rosinstall
 # For https: